 Preparing the fish

-Lay the fish flat, use a sharp knife make diagonal cuts across its side, running vertically from dorsal fin to belly at a slight angle (see the image in the post for reference).
+- Lay the fish flat, use a sharp knife make diagonal cuts across its sides (BOTH sides), running vertically from dorsal fin to belly at a slight angle (see the image in the post for reference).
 Go deep enough that you hit the bones.